tgdwyer/tgdwyer.github.io/_chapters/haskell2.md

 ![Total and Partial Functions](/assets/images/chapterImages/haskell2/partialFunctions.png)

-For example, the built-in lookup function can be used to search a list of key-value pairs, and fail gracefully by returning `Nothing` if there is no matching key.
+For example, the built-in function `lookup` can be used to search a list of key-value pairs, and fail gracefully by returning `Nothing` if there is no matching key.

 ```haskell
 phonebook :: [(String, String)]